-The On Stage option is a collaborative tool that allows several children to work simultaneously on the same story.
-In this case, virtual reality technology plays an important role because it provides the children with the means to explore the scenes during the story creation [8].
+On Stage option is a collaborative tool that allows several children to work simultaneously on the same story.
+In this case virtual reality technology plays an important role in this phase, because it provides the children with the means to explore the scenes during the story creation [8].